Silent Hunter 5: Battle of the Atlantic: Overview

 Screenshot of a U-boat in Silent Hunter 5.

 Silent Hunter 5 takes players behind the periscope of a German Type VII U-boat to take on the Allied Forces in battles across the Atlantic Ocean and Mediterranean Sea.
 Players command the U-boat after the first captain, Rahn, departs for another submarine.
-They assume the role of the next submarine captain from a first-person view in a campaign that spans 1939-1943.
+They assume the role of the next submarine captain from a first-person view in a campaign that spans 1939–1943.

 Reception

 The game received "mixed" reviews according to video game review aggregator Metacritic.

-GameZone's Steven Hopper said, "The game offers some deep elements, but the overwhelming interface and steep learning curve make it very difficult to get into.
+GameZones Steven Hopper said, "The game offers some deep elements, but the overwhelming interface and steep learning curve make it very difficult to get into.
 The campaign missions are fairly low-key, with quick missions not really matching the depth of the gameplay.
 Many bugs and performance issues will also bog down your ability to enjoy the game."

-GameSpot's Brett Todd said, "Silent Hunter 5 has promise, but this buggy and unstable game needs to be sent back to the drydock for some serious refitting."
+GameSpots Brett Todd said, "Silent Hunter 5 has promise, but this buggy and unstable game needs to be sent back to the drydock for some serious refitting."

 3DJuegos' Álvaro Castellano Córdova said that "Silent Hunter 5 is the most accurate simulation of World War II submarine conflicts in the Atlantic.
 With more testing and less bugs this game could have been the best in the series", while PC Gamer UK criticized the bugs and DRM but said that without them, "it would be the best Silent Hunter yet."